-Rumba Tools provides you with have a set of utilities designed to boost your productivity.
-This section provides overviews and tips for the most commonly used Rumba Tools:
+With Rumba Tools, you have a set of utilities designed to boost your productivity.
+This section provides overviews and tips for the most commonly used Rumba Tools.

-- Rumba APPC Configuration
+- Rumba APPC Configuration utility

-- Administrator override file
+- Administrator Override File

-- Rumba AS/400 Communications
+- Rumba AS/400 Communications utility

 - Rumba Communication Monitor

-- MSS Automated Sign-On

-Note: For details on additional Rumba Tools, see the online Help.
+Note: For details on additional Rumba Administrative Tools, see the Rumba Utilities and Advanced sections in the online help.

-The following summarizes the purpose and supported hosts for each of these administrator utilities:
+The following summarizes the purpose and supported hosts for each of these administrator utility.

-Rumba APPC Configuration
+Rumba APPC Configuration utility